What is Catcoin?

 However, this does not mean that using a real cryptocoin (not a token) is free, or almost free (as it should be), and in fact many cryptocurrencies have transaction costs high enough to make their use unfeasible in micropayments or small payments.

-If someone is interested in contacting me, click on the info mark icon that you will find in the yellow bar at the bottom of this page.
+If someone is interested in contacting me, click on the info mark icon that you will find in the yellow bar at the bottom or top of this page.
 Thanks.